-Airtable is a popular data organizing and team collaboration tool that helps businesses organize information, manage operations, and keep track of projects.
-While Airtable is not a CRM, it does have similar data organization capabilities, giving it the ability to be used as a CRM.
+Although Airtable is not a traditional customer relationship management (CRM) system, it has similar data organization capabilities, allowing it to be used as a CRM.
 By gathering sales information, determining your sales process, and formatting your database properly, Airtable can be a cost-effective alternative to CRM software.
+Learn how you can customize Airtable for use as a CRM in five easy steps below.

 1. Review Airtable’s Premade Templates

-Before starting, it’s important to note that Airtable offers premade templates for a multitude of purposes.
-The Airtable sales CRM template has data fields for sales stages, opportunity names, and accounts, as well as page tabs to move from opportunities, interactions, accounts, and contact information.
-The premade templates are best for businesses with simple or generic sales processes as they speed up many of the following steps.
+It’s important to note that Airtable offers premade templates for various purposes.
+The Airtable sales CRM template has data fields for sales stages, opportunity names, and accounts, as well as page tabs for opportunities, accounts, and contact information.
+The premade templates are best for businesses with generic sales processes.
+They speed up many of the following steps in the sales process since they don’t have to be built from scratch.

-However, you don’t have to use a premade template to still use Airtable as a CRM.
-In fact, if you have specific requirements for how you want your CRM set up due to particular information about a lead or customer you want to be stored, or you have a unique sales process that needs to be used when monitoring opportunities, we recommend creating your Airtable CRM process from scratch instead, which we will cover beginning at step three.
+However, you don’t have to use a premade template to use Airtable as a CRM.
+If you have specific requirements for how you want your CRM system set up due to certain information about a lead or customer you want to be stored, you can customize it.
+Or, if you have a unique sales process that needs to be used when monitoring opportunities, we recommend creating your Airtable CRM process from scratch instead.
+We will cover this in step three.

 2. Gather Sales Information

-Before attempting to use Airtable software, have lists ready with contact information for current opportunities and accounts, including leads, prospects, and customers.
-For this step, consider the types of sales-related data that you want to store in Airtable.
+Before using Airtable as CRM software, have your lists ready with contact information for current opportunities and accounts, including leads, prospects, and customers.
+For this step, consider the types of sales-related data you want to store in Airtable.
 Below are some common data field categories to use:

 - Contact name